dustinpfister/blog_posts/_posts/threejs-getting-started.md

 ### Version Numbers matter

 This is one of the first blog posts that I have wrote on threejs way back in 2018, at that time I was using r91 of the library.
-Snese then a whole lot of code breaking changes have been made to the library so be mindful of that.
+The last time I came around to do a little editing I made some major changes to the examples here and they are working fine with r140 of the library.
+Although I do what I can to keep my content on threejs up to date, many of the posts might still be a bit dated.
+Always be mindful of what version of threejs you are using as this is still a fast moving project.

 ## 1 - A basic overview of how to make a three.js project